sehenaoga/sehenaoga.github.io/projects/NS_vorticity.md

 author: Sebastian Henao
 ---

  The characteristics of the fluid flow within the region enclosed by the top and bottom walls shown in the figure below need to be computed.
-How?
-Well,

  [Click here](https://drive.google.com/file/d/1I7gCmSa_8qfnW2QWEyRHudK5kmpFJgJL/view?usp=sharing){:target="_blank"} to see the full project report.